PRESENTER: Dee Ray PhD, LPC-S, NCC, Certified CCPT-S, Certified CPRT-S, Registered Play Therapist- Supervisor

-- Participants will learn the six conditions necessary for effective play therapy.
+- Participants will be able to list the six conditions necessary for effective play therapy.

-- Participants will learn at least three models of rationale for using play therapy with severe presenting issues.
+- Participants will be able to identify at least three models of rationale for using play therapy with severe presenting issues.

-- Participants will learn basic and advanced techniques in limit-setting in a play therapy setting.
+- Participants will be able to identify basic and advanced techniques in limit-setting in a play therapy setting.

-- Participants will learn how to set individualized and measurable goals in play therapy.
+- Participants will be able to set individualized and measurable goals in play therapy.

-- Participants will learn how to measure play therapy effectiveness through tracking progress.
+- Participants will be able to measure play therapy effectiveness through tracking progress.

-- Participants will learn how to communicate progress to parents and systemic partners.
+- Participants will be able to communicate progress to parents and systemic partners.